 Aviation Accident Lawyers

-An aviation accident can also occur when some component of the aircraft fails, such as an engine malfunction, which causes the aircraft to burst into flames.
-But in all cases, aviation accidents lead to some type of injury or fatality, which often results in legal action against an airline, an airplane manufacturer or even a flight school.
+An aviation accident can also occur when some component of the aircraft fails.
+This could include an engine malfunction, which causes the aircraft to burst into flames.
+But in all cases, aviation accidents lead to some type of injury or fatality.
+Consequently, this often results in legal action against an airline, an airplane manufacturer or even a flight school.

 Types of Aviation Accidents

-Although there are some large-scale airline accidents that capture the attention of the media and the public, the truth is that most aviation accidents occur in small planes that do not draw significant publicity.
+There are some large-scale airline accidents that capture the attention of the media and the public.
+However, the truth is that most aviation accidents occur in small planes that do not draw significant publicity.

-The types of aviation accidents are varied, and even when a plane is not in the air, it can still suffer extensive damage when something goes wrong.
+The types of aviation accidents are varied.
+Even when a plane is not in the air, it can still suffer extensive damage when something goes wrong.
 The most common types of aviation accidents, include:

 - Ground Accidents – occur between two planes on a tarmac or some other landing site.
 This can also include a plane hitting a terminal, a plane hitting a vehicle at an airport, or a grounded plane’s engine catching fire.

 Landing Accidents – occur when a plane is coming in for a landing and something goes wrong and causes the plane to crash.

 - Mid-Air Accidents – occur when a single plane experiences some type of failure and plummets to the ground.